nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 code.

-Yet, most researchers have no or limited formal training in computer science, and thus struggle to write nice code.
+Yet, most researchers have no or limited formal training in computer science, and thus struggle to write nice code ([Merali 2010](http://dx.doi.org/10.1038/467775a)).
 Most of us are self-taught, having used a mix of books, advice from other amateur coders, internet posts, and lots of trial and error.
 Soon after have we written our first R script, our hard drives explode with large bodies of barely readable code that we only half understand,